 I am pleased to report that 29 years later, despite the ups and downs that are a part of every long-term relationship, Duncan and I are still ‘in love' and look forward to celebrating our wedding anniversary shortly.

 Have you fallen out of love with your spouse or partner?
 Do you need some support to start, or keep, a healthy and whole marriage?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online .
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online .